 Medication Administration Guidelines

-Insulin is a main part of diabetes care.
+Insulin is a central part of diabetes care.
 Nurses need to know about insulin types and how to use them.
 They teach patients how to give themselves insulin correctly.

 Diet and Exercise Management